kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     Console UI
     </summary>

 > **NOTE:** Serverless v2 is an experimental feature, and it is not enabled by default in the Console UI.
 To use its **Functions [preview]** view, enable **Experimental functionalities** in the **General Settings** view before you follow the steps.
+Refresh the page after enabling this option.

-To create a binding, you must first create a sample service instance to which you can bind the lambda.
+To create a binding, you must first create a sample Service Instance to which you can bind the lambda.
 Follow the sections and steps to complete this tutorial.

 ### Provision a Redis service using an Addon

-> **NOTE:** If you already have a Redis instance provisioned on your cluster, move directly to the **Bind the lambda with the service Instance** section.
+> **NOTE:** If you already have a Redis instance provisioned on your cluster, move directly to the **Bind the lambda with the Service Instance** section.

 Follow these steps: